 The vehicle has a number of sophisticated systems that monitor and control several vehicle data.
-Some data may be stored during regular operation to facilitate repair of detected malfunctions, other data is stored only in a crash or near crash event by systems commonly called event data recorders (EDR).
+Some data may be stored during regular operation to facilitate repair of detected malfunctions, other data is stored only in a crash or near crash event by modules in your vehicle systems that have an event data recording function such as the airbag control module.

-The systems may record data about the condition of the vehicle and how it was operated (e.g. engine speed, brake application, seat belt usage).
-To read this data special equipment and access to the vehicle is required.
-This will take place when the vehicle is serviced in a workshop.
-Some data is electronically fed into global diagnostic systems.
-The manufacturer will not access information about a crash event or share it with others except
+The systems may record diagnostic data about the condition of the vehicle (e.g. oil level or vehicle mileage) and information how it was operated (e.g. engine speed, brake application and seat belt usage).

+To read this data, special equipment and access to the vehicle is required.
+Some diagnostic data is electronically fed into Vauxhall global systems when the vehicle is serviced in a workshop, in order to document the service history of the vehicle.
+This enables the workshop to offer you efficient maintenance and repair, tailored to your individual vehicle, each time you bring it back to the workshop.

+The manufacturer will not access driver's behavior related information about a crash event or share it with others except:

-- with the consent of the vehicle owner or, if the vehicle is leased, with the consent of the lessee, - in response to an official request of police or similar government office, - as part of the manufacturer's defense in case of legal proceedings, - as required by law.
+- with the consent of the vehicle owner or, if the vehicle is leased, of the lessee - in response to an official request of police or similar government office - as part of the manufacturer's defense in case of legal proceedings - as required by law

-In addition, the manufacturer may use the collected or received data
+In addition, the manufacturer may use the collected or received diagnostic data:

-- for the manufacturer's research needs, - to make it available for research needs where appropriate confidentiality is maintained and need is shown, - to share summary data which is not tied to a specific vehicle with other organisations for research purposes.
+- for the manufacturer's research needs - to make it available for research needs where appropriate confidentiality is maintained and need is shown - to share summary data which is not tied to a specific vehicle with other organisations for research purposes